Triplecorpse/geocorecon2.0/README.md

 -------------
 - you should not seek a field to fill.
 The program makes it for you.
 Though you should fill the only field correctly
 - you can now use both mathematical and geographical representations (NSWE and +-)
-- you should not seek degree sign - there is a button that pastes it
+- you should not seek for a degree sign - there is a button that pastes it
 - map added

 Instructions